Credit Repair Kit For Dummies - Steve Bucci - E-Book

 Car loans

 Missing a payment or two may not be a big deal for a credit card, but it can be a disaster for a car loan.
 Knowing what counts can help you avoid a repossession along with the expenses and damage to your credit that goes along with it.
-We cover your options to cure a default, scams to avoid, and what happens if your car is repossessed.
+I cover your options to cure a default, scams to avoid, and what happens if your car is repossessed.

-Understanding Diversity in Credit
+Understanding Fairness in Credit

 For most Americans, credit is as American as apple pie.
 But for some, especially minorities, the poor, and immigrants, credit can appear mysterious, unfair, and part of a system designed to ensure an expensive failure on their part.
 Chapter 19 tackles these issues and more head on.
 It recognizes the previously discriminatory history of race in credit while offering a solid understanding of why that’s no longer the case.
 It details how credit reporting, credit scoring, and credit legislation have reset the relationship between lending and minorities.
 It also debunks credit myths with credit facts and offers tips to make you successful, whether you’re applying for a loan or need to access help if you get in trouble.

-When it’s time to take control of your credit, this new chapter is your ticket to success.
+When it’s time to take control of your credit, this chapter is your ticket to success.
 Just follow the ten steps detailed in Chapter 19, and you’ll have great credit and a high score to match.

 Filing Bankruptcy